ThinkingBeyond/BeyondQuantum-2026/Amariah Brathwaite and Cristian Echeverri Valencia and Dakshan Balaramesh/README.md

 4. The ibm_marrakesh backend was then used to capture data from a real quantum device
 5. The AerSimuator was used to provide theoretical results, for comparison.

+## Results
+Is is deduced that both algorithms can identify whether a function is constant or balanced in a single query.
+For the Deutsch Algorithm, it correctly identified balaced functions by outputting $$|1\rangle$$ on the given input qubit.

 ## Future Work

 Using the same methods as the research, Deutsch-Jozsa Algorithm could be tested to 5-, 6- and 7- Qubit Systems to test whether the accuracies of prediction have a tendency depending on the functions.
 Future Research could be built upon instituting Error Correction into the "unknown" oracle, so in this way we could have a perfect oracle with an imperfect algorithm and then just test the effectiveness of Deutsch and Deutsch-Jozsa Algorithm by itself.